kabrol98/sella-cherian/README.md

 # sella
-Sella: A large-scale relationships discovery tool for file-based tabular datasets.
+A large-scale relationships discovery tool for file-based tabular datasets.

+# branch: rework
+A revised system of previous codebase